How to Install Free SSL on HostGator WordPress Sites: Complete Auto SSL Setup Guide

 But here’s something most tutorials won’t tell you: simply activating SSL isn’t enough.
 There are several critical steps beyond the basic setup that will prevent common issues like mixed content warnings and broken sites.
 I’ve personally helped dozens of website owners through this process, and I’ve compiled all those lessons into this comprehensive guide.

-- HostGator offers free SSL certificates powered by Let’s Encrypt
+- HostGator offers free SSL certificates powered by Let’s Encrypt for all hosting plans

 - Auto SSL makes installation nearly automatic, but requires proper WordPress configuration